Food and Hypertension

 What you eat can increase your risk of high blood pressure.
-Your food choices can also change your hypertension risk.
 You can stay on top of this by making small changes in how you cook and what you eat.
 Making changes to your diet now can lead to tastier, not just healthier, eating.

 Make good food choices